tcannonfodder/sunday-papers/README.md

 #### Changing the template

 The HTML for the template is in: `layouts/default.html`, and the stylesheet is in `content/stylesheet.css`

+Don't forget to update the Atom feed for your site at `content/atom.xml`!

 #### Compiling and viewing the site